Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in creative writing and English.

-I started substitute teaching during the 2017-2018 school year, and fully intend to continue when school starts again in the fall.
-I enjoy the flexibility, which allows me to do other types of work as well (I also teach English as a Second Language remotely and do freelance writing), as well as the feeling of actually being able to a difference in my community in some small way.
+I started substitute teaching during the 2017-2018 school year and I fully intend to continue when school starts again in the fall.
+I enjoy the flexibility: it allows me to do other types of work as well (I teach English as a Second Language remotely and do freelance writing), as well as the feeling of actually being able to a difference in my community in some small way.

 While substitute teaching works for me, it may or may not be the best choice for your next career move.
 Do you have what it takes to become a substitute teacher?

 Substitute teaching is an excellent career opportunity for many types of people, but it isn’t for everyone.
 If you are looking for a part-time job with flexible hours, and no nights or weekends, substitute teaching might be right for you.
 Recent graduates, aspiring teachers, people who are between jobs, and even stay-at-home moms with school-aged children may want to consider becoming substitute teachers.

 In most states, anyone with at least a Bachelor’s degree (in any field) can become a substitute teacher.
 Though having experience in teaching, tutoring, or child care is preferred, it isn’t a requirement as long as you pass a background check.
 This makes substitute teaching an excellent job for recent graduates who haven’t had luck in finding a job in their career field.
 It is flexible enough that you can still keep searching for other jobs while working as a substitute teacher.

 If you are a recent graduate with a degree in education, substitute teaching is an excellent way of getting teaching experience and making connections in the school districts that you are interested in working in while seeking full-time employment.